fathulfahmy/kintool/README.md

 ## About The Project

-Kintool is a cross-platform development toolkit for Kintone.
+Kintool is a development toolkit for Kintone JavaScript customization.
 It provides a cross-platform JavaScript API, an integrated UI Component library, and a REST API Client.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-- [Kintone REST API Client][kintone-rest-api-client-docs]
+- [Kintone REST API Client][kintone-api-url]
-- [Kintone UI Component][kintone-ui-component-docs]
+- [Kintone UI Component][kintone-ui-url]
 - [Rollup][rollup-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>